conciseandre/UCB-Code/README.md

 # UCB-Code

-This repository contains sanitized code for Monitor, Zendesk and full code for cryptocurrency analysis.

-To reach either code structure, please navigate to the correct branch.
+This branch contains my senior thesis in its entirety and also MATLAB and C++ code that I used to compute the flow environment for different morphologies.